jschhie/Financial-Visualizer/README.md

 <details><summary><b>Show Details</b></summary>

 As-is, the program has been initialized with some sample transactions, which are stored in the database ```expenses.db``` and ```curr_balance.pickle``` file.
-Alternatively, the user may provide their own input and "reset" the program.
-To do so, they need not download those two aforementioned files.
+Alternatively, the user may provide their own input or "reset" the program.

 </details>